HTML ul

 CSS Properties for Styling Lists

-CSS offers several properties to style lists, including:
+CSS offers various properties to style lists, including:

 • list-style-type: Changes the bullet style (e.g., disc, circle, square).